top of page

 13. The Use of Spies

-The summary of the Sun Tzu Art Of War.
+The Summary of the Art Of War by Sun Tzu

 Chapter 1.
 Laying Plans